 When you want to build your own home, where do you begin?
 A residential construction loan is a short-term financing option that gives you the means to pay for construction as your new home is being built.

 It’s affordable because you only pay the interest due each month.
-At the end of the loan term, you’ll need to pay off the construction loan with a new mortgage loan on the completed property.
+At the end of the loan term, you’ll need to pay off the construction loan.
+Most people do this with a new mortgage loan on the completed property.

 Alaska USA residential construction loans require that you prequalify for a mortgage loan from Alaska USA Mortgage Company for at least the amount of the construction loan, and that you choose a contractor that meets Alaska USA’s requirements for approval.

 Qualification – The home must be a one-to-four family home to be used as a member’s primary dwelling (excluding spec homes and land development).

 Term – The initial term is up to 12 months.
 Members may be granted a one-time extension – up to an additional three months.

 Repaying the loan –While the loan is outstanding, you’ll pay the monthly interest due.
 All principal is due at maturity, and can be paid with a mortgage loan.

 Financing – You may borrow up to 80% of your home’s value (lesser of total construction cost or appraised value).
 Cost of construction includes land, cost to construct plus 10% contingency, closing fees, and estimated interest payments and other soft costs.